Use Harness IDP for self serviced Harness CI/CD onboarding

 Create a Workflow

 Now that our pipeline is ready to execute when a project name and a GitHub repository name are provided, let's create the UI counterpart of it in IDP.
 This is powered by the Backstage Software Template.
-Create a template.yaml
+Create a workflow.yaml

 file anywhere in your Git repository.
 Usually, that would be the same place as your cookiecutter template.
 We use the react-jsonschema-form playground to build the template.
 Nunjucks is templating engine for the IDP templates.